ytyulkinaxway/axway-open-docs/content/en/docs/api_mgmt_overview/key_concepts/api_mgmt_tests.md

 ## Test tools

-AMPLIFY API Management does not offer dedicated testing tools, and this section provides recommendations only.
+Amplify API Management does not offer dedicated testing tools, and this section provides recommendations only.

 ### Postman